REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 In this section, some instructions are specific to storing the shared token values in an LDAP server, some are specific to storing the values in a local MySQL server - please choose accordingly.

+> **Note**
-The arcs-shib-ext module versions 1.5.x and older are only compatible with IdP v2.x - and are not compatible with IdP V3.
+> The arcs-shib-ext module versions 1.5.x and older are only compatible with IdP v2.x - and are not compatible with IdP V3.
+>

-The most recent version is 1.9.1 (as of July 2020) and this version is compatible only with IdP 3.4.0.
+> The most recent version is 1.9.1 (as of July 2020) and this version is compatible only with IdP 3.4.0.
+>

-For IdP 3.2.x and 3.3.x, use version 1.8.4.
+> For IdP 3.2.x and 3.3.x, use version 1.8.4.
+>

-Please note that earlier versions (up to and including 1.8.2) break with Tomcat 7.0.66+, so to avoid issues with Tomcat updates (as they appear in the RHEL7 update stream as of January 2017), please update the plugin to the latest version suitable for your IdP version).
+> Please note that earlier versions (up to and including 1.8.2) break with Tomcat 7.0.66+, so to avoid issues with Tomcat updates (as they appear in the RHEL7 update stream as of January 2017), please update the plugin to the latest version suitable for your IdP version).
+>

-Older versions compatible with older 3.x releases are 1.7.x for IdP 3.1.x+ and 1.6.x for IdP 3.0.x
+> Older versions compatible with older 3.x releases are 1.7.x for IdP 3.1.x+ and 1.6.x for IdP 3.0.x
+>

-Please see [https://github.com/REANNZ/arcs-shibext/releases](https://github.com/REANNZ/arcs-shibext/releases) for up-to-date information.
+> Please see [https://github.com/REANNZ/arcs-shibext/releases](https://github.com/REANNZ/arcs-shibext/releases) for up-to-date information.